Does this section apply to us?

 - Discuss with your partners in the EU whether they need you to put any additional safeguards in place to permit you to receive transfers from the EU into the UK.
 The sender is likely to be able to consider relying on local law enforcement processing provisions, which should permit transfers under (a) a contract or other legally binding instrument containing appropriate safeguards, or (b) the sending controller’s own assessment that appropriate safeguards are in place (taking into account the safeguards in the DPA 2018).

 - Update your processing record, privacy notice and logs with details of transfers to law enforcement partners in EU member states.
 The UK government has confirmed transitional adequacy provisions will allow transfers to the EU and Gibraltar for law enforcement purposes to continue, but you should review our guidance on international transfers under the law enforcement processing regime.
-If you are making any transfers of personal data for law enforcement purposes to EU recipients who are not relevant authorities, you will need to start notifying the ICO from exit day (section 77(7)).
+If you are making any transfers of personal data for law enforcement purposes to EU recipients who are not relevant authorities, you will need to start notifying the ICO at the end of the transition period (section 77(7)).

 How will the law enforcement regime change?

 Part 3 of the Data Protection Act 2018 brings the EU Law Enforcement Directive EU2016/680 into UK law.
 This complements the GDPR and sets out requirements for processing personal data for criminal law enforcement purposes.
-Part 3 of the Data Protection Act 2018 will continue to be law after exit date, with some specific amendments to the transfer provisions to reflect that the UK is no longer an EU member state.
+Part 3 of the Data Protection Act 2018 will continue to be law after the transition period ends, with some specific amendments to the transfer provisions to reflect that the UK is no longer an EU member state.

 Most of your obligations will not be affected.
 The two key areas to consider are: